Apple: "Where is?" confirms upcoming Macs

 Rumors have been circulating for weeks that Apple could soon be introducing new Macs.
 This claim is now supported by a find in a configuration file of the "Where is?" network.

-In the near future some new Macs should see the light of day.
-For example, there is more talk of a MacBook Air, which is said to come with a 15-inch screen for the first time.
-Also a Mac Pro with M-Chip is eagerly awaited.
-Apple teased this for the first time at the end of the event in March 2022, but since then there have been no further official updates for the high-end computer.
+Some new Macs are set to see the light of day in the near future.
+For example, there is frequent talk of a MacBook Air, which will come with a 15-inch screen for the first time.
+A Mac Pro with an M chip is also hotly anticipated.
+Apple first teased this at the end of the event in March 2022, but there have been no further official updates on the high-end computer since then.

-WWDC 2023 is fast approaching us in the meantime, and of course that begs the question of seeing any of these upcoming Mac models there.
-A hidden configuration file for the "Where is?" network now suggests that the company will soon launch an iMac, a Mac Pro or could present a Mac Studio.
+Meanwhile, WWDC 2023 is fast approaching and the question naturally arises whether one of these upcoming Mac models could be seen there.
+A hidden configuration file for the "Find My" network now suggests that the company could soon present an iMac, a Mac Pro or a Mac Studio.

 The configuration file discovered by developer Nicolás Álvarez notes all Macs that don't send a Find My notification when left behind.
 Since only stationary Macs logically do not support this feature, only such are noted there.

-In the found version of the file, three models are listed, which cannot be assigned to any previously presented computer.
-These are called Mac14,8, Mac14,13 and Mac14,14.
-It should be noted that this is also a Product can act in three different versions and the 14 definitely for one Proprocessor of the M2 series.
+The version of the file found lists three models that cannot be assigned to any computer that has been introduced so far.
+They are called Mac14,8, Mac14,13 and Mac14,14.
+It should be noted that this product can also be available in three different versions and the 14 definitely stands for a processor from the M2 series.

 So what can we conclude from this?
 The three Mac computers that Apple could currently introduce are the Mac Pro, a new Mac Studio and a new iMac.
-But with rumors of the latter two Macs skipping the M2, the only option left is the Mac Pro left over.
-In addition, there is evidence that this is exactly what is supposed to be hidden behind the sighted model number Mac14,8.
+However, since rumors suggest that the latter two Macs will skip the M2, only the Mac Pro remains.
+Moreover, there is evidence that this is exactly what is hidden behind the spotted model number Mac14,8.

-Of course, that doesn't mean that the Mac Pro is an integral part of WWDC 2023.
-We'll have to wait until June to find out.
+Of course, this does not mean that the Mac Pro will be a permanent part of WWDC 2023.
+We will have to wait until June to find out.